nakul2234/TEProF/README.md

 **-k** \<keep none\> (default: no): There can be transcripts from TEs that have splicing, but do not end up splicing into a gene.
 By default these are removed.
 This can be changed to yes if the user would like to look at these.

 **-f** \<filter for TEs\> (default: yes): Repeatmasker files include many repeats besides TE.
 This could be an interesting benchmark to compare to, but by default they are removed.
 The user can specify no if they would like to keep these.
+NOTE: Currently does not work with downstream steps if filter is set to No.

 **-a** \<argument file\> (default: \<directory of pipeline\>/arguments.txt): The arguments.txt file location.
 By default, the arguments.txt file that is in the rnapipeline directory will be used.
 If another is desired for use then the fullpath of the file can be specified.